Cocaine Addiction, Detox & Treatment

 It is estimated that over 1.5 million people in the United States use cocaine.
 This makes the substance one of the most widely abused illegal substances in the country.
 Along with it is the destructive potential leading to a lifetime of addiction.
 Even though cocaine has some medicinal purposes, it is an illegal drug in most countries because of its addictive nature and likelihood of being abused.

 Cocaine is most commonly distributed in powder form but can also be found as a liquid or as a crystal.
 Just as cocaine has multiple physical states, there are multiple ways that it can be used.
 The route of cocaine administration is dependent on the form.
 The first and very common form is a finely crushed powder.
 Powdered cocaine can be snorted, eaten, rubbed into gums, smoked, or injected intravenously.
 Crack cocaine is a crystal rock form of cocaine that is often cut with baking soda and is overall a lower purity form of the substance.
 Both of these forms of cocaine carry extreme risks.
-In fact, cocaine has contributed to nearly 14,000 overdose deaths in 2017 alone.
+In fact, there were 108,000 overdose deaths in 2022 alone.
 For individuals who use cocaine on a regular basis, detox will likely be the first step recommended as a part of the treatment plan.

 Understanding Cocaine Use and Abuse